airsidemobile/JOSESwift/README.md

 ### Swift Package Manager

-To integrate JOSESwift in your Swift project, add it as dependency in your project’s `Package.swift` file:
+To integrate JOSESwift in your Swift project, add it as dependency in your `Package.swift` file:

 > Please note that as of now we use the `SecKey` class from the iOS `Security` framework to represent our keys.
 We are working on replacing this with something platform independent so non-iOS users can use the framework with ease.